34-4/Stalkers-List/README.md

 Foxzie’s Server Stalkers List

-> Last Updated: [Date here]
+> Last Updated: 01/05/2025

-This list is regularly updated.
+This list isn't regularly updated.
 Check back for changes.
 If you suspect someone, ping @xtr1 with their username.